Why So Many Conditions Trace Back to Inflammation

 Together, these changes can create a self-perpetuating cycle that fuels pain, stiffness, congestion, and dysfunction.
 Seen in this light, inflammation is not just one isolated process among many; it often becomes the common thread linking conditions that may initially appear unrelated.

-When Disease Is Not Primarily Inflammatory
+When Disease Is Not Primarily Inflammatory: Not every condition starts here

-Why Connective Tissue Matters
+Why Connective Tissue Matters: The ROle of Fascia

 This is where connective tissue becomes especially relevant.
-Every structure in the body—muscle, organ, nerve, and vessel—is enveloped and supported by fascia, a body-wide connective tissue network.
+Every structure in the body, muscle, organ, nerve, and vessel, is enveloped and supported by fascia, a body-wide connective tissue network.
 These fascial layers help transmit force, support circulation, coordinate motion, and create continuity between body systems.

 When this connective tissue network becomes restricted through injury, surgery, poor alignment or postural patterns, repetitive strain, stress, or compensation (the body adapting around a problem), the effects are rarely limited to one area.
 The result may be regional or widespread dysfunction, including reduced mobility (stiffness), altered muscle tone (weakness or tightness), impaired fluid exchange (reduced circulation), and increased mechanical strain on surrounding tissues.
 In this way, fascia can serve both as a site where inflammation may persist due to impaired circulation and fluid exchange and as a tissue network through which those effects spread.